lefakkomies/pynomo-doc/doc/source/examples/example_photography_exposure.rst

 latitude, time of day, day of year, weather, composition.
 It relates these to camera settings: film speed (e.g. ISO 100), aperture and shutter speed.
-The mathematical approach and model is taken from book written by V. Setälä.
-[1]_ This book illustrates the approach as nomographs but they are different compared with the one generatated here.
+The mathematical approach and model is taken from book written by V. Setälä :cite:`Setala_1940`.
+This book illustrates the approach as nomographs but they are different compared with the one generatated here.
 Book uses shadow length, but we break shadow length into time, date and latitude via solar zenith angle.